BasileiosKal/simpleGames/MathRiddle/README.txt

 archived by ether changing slightly the way the pattern is constructed to make it more difficult to spot or to make the actual matrix bigger than 6x3.

- IMPORTANT NOTE: there’s more than one correct answers to the riddle.
+ **IMPORTANT NOTE**: there’s more than one correct answers to the riddle.
 That’s because to make the answer singular, the program will need one extra rule that will use to construct the matrix, something that will make the pattern harder to figure out.
 The riddle will have a singular answer to the higher levels though.